sarbogast/development/README.md

 ## Docker Compose for development

-Now that you have the source code for the Web App and Sync Gateway configuration file nicely organized you start using Docker Compose to orchestrate and manage different Docker containers.
+Now that you have the source code for the Web App and the Sync Gateway configuration file nicely organized you can start using Docker Compose to orchestrate and manage different Docker containers.
 Open `docker-compose.yml` and let's have a look:

 ```yaml
 web: